emeyer-hansen/bayesian-kmo/README.md

 04/06/2025

-## About
-The Bayesian KMO index is a novel re-conceptualization of the Kaiser-Meyer-Olkin (KMO) index that enables researchers to incorporate prior information and make coherent probabilistic statements about the sampling adequacy of a data matrix.

 The Bayesian KMO (BKMO) index is introduced in the research paper *Revisiting ‘Little Jiffy, Mark IV’: Towards a Bayesian KMO index* (newest version published June 4th, 2025).
 This paper subscribes to the open science standard and is made freely available, in PDF-format (see the 'Newest'-folder) and [HTML-format](https://emeyer-hansen.github.io/bayesian-kmo/).

 ## Abstract